orchest/orchest/docs/source/getting_started/installation.rst

    💡 We recommend to install Orchest on a clean cluster to prevent it clashing with existing cluster-level resources.

+.. _regular installation:

 Install ``orchest``
 -------------------
 .. raw:: html
    :file: install-widget.html

+If you have **special requirements** (or preferences) for deploying Orchest on your Kubernetes cluster, then one of the following subsections might proof helpful:

+* :ref:`Installing using an FQDN <install fqdn>`: Reach Orchest using a Fully Qualified Domain Name (FQDN) instead of the cluster's IP directly.
+* :ref:`Installing without Argo Workflows <install argo>`: Don't let Orchest manage Argo in case you already have Argo Workflows installed on your Kubernetes cluster.
+* :ref:`Installing using kubectl <install kubectl>`: If you would rather use ``kubectl`` instead of the ``orchest-cli``.

+.. _install fqdn:

 Installing using an FQDN
 ~~~~~~~~~~~~~~~~~~~~~~~~